openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/0001-unified-platform-repository.rst

 Deprecation of the application MFE architecture
 ===============================================

+As described in OEP-65, we're migrating from an "application" MFE architecture, where each MFE is a standalone, independently deployed app, to a "module" MFE architecture where the MFEs are modules loaded into a common "shell" application which owns the header, footer, initialization, and shared libraries.

 One way or another, this is a paradigm shift that will involve breaking changes and migration work on behalf of community members.
 We would like to provide a clear a path forward for operators, developers, and maintainers to adopt the module MFE architecture.
 We believe that a clean break and a cohesive and clear platform for module MFEs is more approachable than a more granular deprecation of certain features and code in the existing library repositories.